EMERGING MARKETS-Latam stocks plummet on euro worry, Walmex

 * Walmex shares drag on Mexico stocks after bribery report

-stocks fell o n M onday on worries about slowing growth and
+stocks fell the most in seven weeks o n M onday after data showed

 Concern over Europe sapped demand for Latin American